Breakdown of Taxable vs. Nontaxable Income

 - Royalty payments from oil, gas, or mineral properties, as well as copyrights and patents

 - Stock options and dividends

 - Capital gains

-- Interest, including income generate from offshore accounts
+- Interest, including income generated from offshore accounts

 - Self-employment income

-- Fair-market value of property received in exchange for services
+- The fair-market value of property received in exchange for services

 - Property and services received through barter